stonemjs/docs/src/docs/essentials/event-handler.md

 Your handler's job is simple:
 **Receive the intention, interpret it, and reply.**

-This is what makes Stone.js ideal for continuum-based, context-flexible applications — from mono-lambdas to full systems.
+This is what makes Stone.js ideal for continuum-based, context-flexible applications — from mono-cloud systems to full systems.

 ## Best Practices